r-ant-2468/keycloak-backend-quarkus/README.md

 These servers will need to be referenced in the [application.yaml](src/main/resources/application.yml) config file.

-## Detailed keycloak configuration notes
+## Detailed Keycloak configuration notes

-For understanding the setup of keycloak when run in dev mode, we need to inspect the json config file: [src/main/resources/dev-realm.json](src/main/resources/dev-realm.json).
+For understanding the setup of Keycloak when run in dev mode, we need to inspect the json config file: [src/main/resources/dev-realm.json](src/main/resources/dev-realm.json).

 ### Client configuration
 - `"publicClient": true` within a context of a spa application, a client secret is not safe within a browser.
 Therefore no secret is used and we define the client as public.